kevinbretscher/Longpia/README.md

 For assembly two options are available:

-- Autocycler (The following assemblers are available:)
+- Autocycler (The following assemblers are available: canu,flye,metamdbg,miniasm,necat,nextdenovo,raven, plassembler)
 - Flye

 For Autocycler a suite of assemblers can be chosen.
 The assemblies are run in parrallel.
 Generally Autocycler should give you better final assemblies.
 However it does require the majority of assemblies to be complete.
 Therefore if you have shorter reads and/or lower coverage I reccomend try Flye first to see of complete assemblies can be made. (see: )

 ### Polishing

 Optional polishing can be done with Medaka.
+Please keep in mind that Medaka polishing models are trained on unpolished flye assemblies, not on autocycler assemblies.
+In my experience Polishing still improved the assembly, however it is wise to check if that is the case with your own data.

 I intend to replace this with Dorado polish as it seems Nanopore is moving towards that, however currently there are some issues with the size of the docker+models.

 Short-read polishing is currently not supported.

 ### Reorientation